-229 5.2.1.1 BIOMASS AND DEAD ORGANIC MATTER
+5.2.1.1 BIOMASS AND DEAD ORGANIC MATTER

-230 Guidance for changes in the carbon pools in biomass (above-ground, below-ground) and dead organic matter (dead wood, litter) is provided in the 2006 IPCC Guidelines, and remains unchanged for land remaining in a 231 232 land-use category for managed lands with IWMS in this supplement.
-For managed lands with IWMS classified 233 as land remaining in a land-use category in Forest Land, Cropland, Grassland, Settlements, or Other Land, 234 changes in biomass and dead organic matter are to be determined using the guidance provided in the 235 corresponding chapters (Chapters 4-9) in Volume 4 of the 2006 IPCC Guidelines.
-For lower Tier methods it may 236 be assumed that wetland vegetation does not have substantially different biomass carbon densities than upland 237 vegetation (e.g., Bridgham et al., 2006).
-However, if country specific data is available, it is good practice to use 238 that data to estimate biomass carbon densities.
+Guidance for changes in the carbon pools in biomass (above-ground, below-ground) and dead organic matter (dead wood, litter) is provided in the 2006 IPCC Guidelines, and remains unchanged for land remaining in a land-use category for managed lands with IWMS in this supplement.
+For managed lands with IWMS classified as land remaining in a land-use category in Forest Land, Cropland, Grassland, Settlements, or Other Land, the changes in biomass and dead organic matter are to be determined using the guidance provided in the corresponding chapters (Chapters 4-9) in Volume 4 of the 2006 IPCC Guidelines.

-239 CHOICE OF METHOD AND EMISSION/REMOVAL FACTORS
+CHOICE OF METHOD AND EMISSION/REMOVAL FACTORS

-As explained in the 2006 IPCC Guidelines, inventories can be developed using Tiers 1, 2 and 3 methods.
-The 240 decision trees have been provided in the 2006 IPCC Guidelines to guide the selection of appropriate 241 242 methodological tier for the estimation of changes in carbon stocks of biomass and dead organic matter (Fig. 2.2 243 and Fig. 2.3, Chapter 2, Volume 4).
-In general it is good practice to use higher tier methods (Tiers 2 and 3) for 244 significant pools and subcategories within a key category i.e., those accounting for 25-30% of 245 emissions/removals for the overall key category (see Chapter 4, Volume 1 of the 2006 IPCC Guidelines).
-246 Guidance on the choice of emission/removal factors for change in biomass and dead organic matter for the six 247 land-use categories are found in the sections on biomass and dead organic matter for land remaining in a landuse category in the appropriate Chapter(s) in Volume 4 of the 2006 IPCC Guidelines: Forest Land (Chapter 4), 248 249 Cropland (Chapter 5), Grassland (Chapter 6), Settlements (Chapter 8), and Other Land (Chapter 9).
-The Tier 1 250 methods will use the default emission factors, and parameters relating to biomass and dead organic matter 251 provided for specific land-use categories.
-These will also apply to managed lands with IWMS in any of these 252 land-use categories.
-Tier 2 methods will involve using country-specific emission factors and parameters along with activity data at suitable stratification, while Tier 3 methods involve detailed modeling or measurement-253 254 based frameworks using highly disaggregated data.
-There is no robust scientific information to support the 255 development of emission factors for biomass and dead organic matter for specific management activities such as drainage of lands with IWMS, rewetting of drained IWMS, or wetland creation.
-If there are reliable data for rates 256 257 of biomass and/or dead organic matter change upon drainage or rewetting/wetland creation, country-specific 258 estimates may be derived using a Tier 2 method.
+As explained in the 2006 IPCC Guidelines, inventories can be developed using Tier 1, 2 and 3 methods.
+The decision trees have been provided in the 2006 IPCC Guidelines to guide the selection of the appropriate methodological tier for the estimation of changes in carbon stocks of biomass and dead organic matter (Fig. 2.2 and Fig. 2.3, Chapter 2, Volume 4).
+The Tier 1 methods use the default emission factors along with parameters relating to biomass and dead organic matter provided for specific land-use categories.
+These will also apply to managed lands with IWMS in any of the land-use categories.
+For lower Tier methods it may be assumed that wetland vegetation does not have substantially different biomass carbon densities than upland vegetation (e.g. Bridgham et al., 2006).
+However, if country-specific data is available, it is good practice to use that data to estimate biomass carbon densities.
+There is currently no robust scientific information to support development of emission factors for biomass and dead organic matter for specific management activities, such as drainage of lands with IWMS, rewetting of drained IWMS, or wetland creation.
+If there are reliable data for rates of biomass and/or dead organic matter change upon drainage or rewetting/wetland creation, then country-specific estimates may be derived using a Tier 2 method.